jrkerns/pylinac/docs/source/planar_imaging.rst

 * The phantom must not be touching any image edges.
 * The phantom should have the "1" pointing toward the gantry stand.
+* The phantom should be at 100cm or 140cm.

 **Pre-Analysis**